coveooss/easy-file-pusher/README.md

 # easy-file-pusher
-An easy way to push documents stored in a file system to a Coveo Push source using dotnet core
+An easy way to push documents stored in a file system to a Coveo Push source using dotnet core.